 Tax Credit Tips

 Need help figuring out which tax credits might be for you?
-Check out these articles for more help!
+Check out some of our past articles for more help!

 A tax credit is an amount of money that can be used to offset your tax liability.
 South Carolina's tax credits may be earned by individuals, C corporations, S corporations, partnerships, sole proprietors, and limited liability companies.
 Credits are usually used to offset Corporate Income Tax or Individual Income Tax.
 Some credits can also be applied against Corporate License Fees, Bank Tax, Savings and Loan Tax, or Insurance Premium Tax.
 See the